 According to libertarians, a property situation is just iff it is obtained by procedures that minimise coercion and promote the individuals’ rights and liberties -especially exclusive private property rights- whereas the state’s role is reduced to only securing the individuals’ rights and liberties.
 That way, civic liberties and private property rights are functions of extended self-ownership.

 Nozick’s Entitlement Theory consists of such procedures by whose application private property is legitimate.
-According to Nozick somebody is entitled to a holding iff the holding is acquired in accordance with the principle of justice in acquisition (acquisition of ownerless objects such that the condition of others is not worsened) and in accordance the principle of justice in transfer (e.g. voluntary exchange in a market with perfect competition), while the principle of rectification compensates for unjust acquisitions of holdings in the past.
+According to Nozick, somebody is entitled to a holding iff the holding is acquired in accordance with the principle of justice in acquisition (acquisition of ownerless objects such that the condition of others is not worsened) and in accordance the principle of justice in transfer (e.g. voluntary exchange in a market with perfect competition), while the principle of rectification compensates for unjust acquisitions of holdings in the past.
 Nozick himself is perfectly aware of the practical shortcomings of his Entitlement Theory, as he intends to develop neither the specifics of a just transfer nor a principle of rectification for unjust acquisitions from the past.
 (Nozick 1974:153) He writes on that matter:

 “In the absence of [a full treatment of the principle of rectification] applied to a particular society, one cannot use the analysis and theory presented here to condemn any particular scheme of transfer payments, unless it is clear that no considerations of rectification of injustice could apply to justify it.”
 (Nozick 1974:231)